hr21don/ReactCalculator/README.md

 ## Output

-An example output as follows....
+An example output as follows.... || Get in touch if you have trouble launching the app!

 * 3
 * 2